joaquincataldo3/got-react/README.md

-# Hi there, my name is Joaquin and this is a basic react project.
+# Hi there, my name is Joaquin and this is a React project

-This was a challenging project for me where I implemented some React features
+This was one of the first challenging projects for me where I made a SPA using Hooks and some other react features.

 Deployed on: https://got-react-xi.vercel.app/